website-devfuria/devfuria.com.br/html-css/listas/index.md

 </ul>
 {% endhighlight %}

-E com a seguite CSS:
+E com a seguinte CSS:

 {% highlight css %}
 a {